Explore the wild heart of the pantanal:

 Tour Highlights:

-In addition to jaguars, we will have the chance to see many other mammals, reptiles, and birds.
-Other common wildlife in the region includes the giant otter, tapir, macaws, toucans, and anacondas.
+• In addition to jaguars, we will have the chance to see many other mammals, reptiles, and birds.
+Other common wildlife in the region includes the giant otter, capybara, Hyacinth macaws, toucans, and anacondas.
 The Pantanal is a UNESCO world heritage site and one of the most biologically rich environments on earth with over 4,700 plant and animal species.

 Stretching across hundreds of thousands of miles between Brazil, Bolivia, and Paraguay exists a mosaic of flooded grasslands, savanna, and tropical forest, known as the Pantanal.
 It is the world’s largest wetland area and seasonal floodplain – and as such boasts extraordinary biodiversity, being home to a wide variety of rare and important plants and wildlife.